francismeynard/lambda-s3-archiver/README.md

 1.1.0 - Added support for additional s3.upload params

 1.2.0 - Fixed issue on archiving ALL files in the S3 prefix/folder where the prefix is included s3.listObjects.

+1.3.0 - Added support for path with more than 1000 files.